elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 -    High quality and professional design
 -    Fully responsive website
--    Content management system to allow the Administrator to update the website without touching code
+-    Content Management System to allow the Administrator to update the website without touching code
 -    Separate pages for Events, News, Contact and Featured Projects.
 -    A navigation bar always present at the top of the website